Category Archives: Nebraska

 How to Research a CDL School

-Upland NE truck driving schoolAfter you have decided which Commercial Drivers License you want to pursue, you can begin the undertaking of researching the Upland NE truck driver schools that you are considering.
-As already mentioned, cost and location will certainly be your primary considerations.
-But it can’t be stressed enough that they should not be your sole considerations.
-Other variables, for example the reputations of the schools or the experience of the instructors are similarly if not more important.
-So below are some more things that you need to research while performing your due diligence prior to enrolling in, and especially paying for, your truck driver training.
+Waco NE truck driving schoolWhen you have decided which Commercial Drivers License you wish to obtain, you can begin the process of evaluating the Waco NE truck driving schools that you are looking at.
+As previously discussed, location and cost will certainly be your initial considerations.
+But it can’t be emphasized enough that they should not be your sole concerns.
+Other variables, including the reputations of the schools or the experience of the instructors are similarly if not more important.
+So following are several additional things that you need to research while performing your due diligence prior to enrolling in, and especially paying for, your truck driving training.

-How Good is the Training?
-As a minimum requirement, the schools should be licensed in Nebraska and employ instructors that are experienced and trained.
-We will cover more about the instructors in the following section.
-Also, the student to instructor ratio should be no higher than 4 to 1.
-If it’s any higher, then students will not be getting the personal attention they will need.
+How Effective is the Training?
+At a minimum, the schools should be licensed in Nebraska and hire instructors that are experienced and trained.
+We will talk more about the teachers in the next segment.
+Also, the student to instructor proportion should not be higher than 4 to 1.
+If it’s any greater, then students will not be receiving the personal instruction they will need.
 This is especially true regarding the one-on-one instruction for behind the wheel training.
-And watch out for any school that insists it can teach you to be a truck driver in a comparatively short period of time.
-Learning to be an operator and to drive a tractor trailer professionally takes time.
-The majority of Upland NE schools offer training courses that run from 3 weeks to as long as two months, based on the class of license or type of vehicle.
+And be critical of any school that claims it can train you to drive trucks in a comparatively short time period.
+Learning to be a truck driver and to drive a tractor trailer professionally requires time.
+Most Waco NE schools provide training courses that range from three weeks to as long as two months, depending on the license class or type of vehicle.

-How Experienced are the Teachers?
-As earlier stated, it’s essential that the teachers are trained to teach driving methods and experienced as both instructors and drivers.
-Although a number of states have minimum driving time prerequisites to be certified as a teacher, the more successful driving experience an instructor has the better.
-It’s also vital that the teachers stay current with industry advancements or any new regulations or changes in existing laws.
-Evaluating instructors may be a bit more intuitive than other criteria, and perhaps the best method is to visit the school and talk to the instructors in person.
-You can also speak with a few of the students going through the training and find out if they are satisfied with the quality of instruction and the teacher’s qualification to train them.
+How Experienced are the Instructors?
+As previously mentioned, it’s important that the instructors are qualified to teach driving methods and experienced as both instructors and drivers.
+Even though several states have minimum driving time criteria to qualify as an instructor, the more successful driving experience a teacher has the better.
+It’s also important that the instructors stay current with industry developments or any new regulations or changes in existing laws.
+Assessing teachers may be a bit more subjective than other criteria, and perhaps the best approach is to pay a visit to the school and talk to the teachers in person.
+You can also talk to a few of the students going through the training and ask if they are happy with the level of instruction and the teacher’s qualification to train them.

-Enough Driving Time?
-Above all else, an excellent truck driver school will furnish ample driving time to its students.
-Besides, isn’t that what it’s all about?
+How Much Driving Time?
+Above all else, an excellent truck driving school will provide sufficient driving time to its students.
+After all, isn’t that what it’s all about?
 Driving time is the real time spent behind the wheel operating a truck.
-While the use of ride-a-longs with other students and simulators are important training tools, they are no alternative for real driving.
-The more instruction that a student receives behind the wheel, the better driver she or he will be.
-Although driving time differs among schools, a reasonable standard is 32 hours at a minimum.
-If the school is PTDI certified, it will furnish no less than 44 hours of driving time.
-Get in touch with the Upland NE schools you are looking at and ask how much driving time they furnish.
+Even though the use of simulators and ride-a-longs with other students are important training methods, they are no substitute for real driving.
+The more instruction that a student gets behind the wheel, the better driver she or he will be.
+Although driving time differs between schools, a good standard is a minimum of 32 hours.
+If the school is PTDI certified, it will provide a minimum of 44 hours of driving time.
+Get in touch with the Waco NE schools you are looking at and ask how much driving time they furnish.

-Are they Captive or Independent ?
-It’s possible to obtain free or discounted training from a number of truck driving schools if you enter into an agreement to be a driver for a particular carrier for a defined amount of time.
-This is what’s known as contract training, and the schools that offer it are called captives.
-So instead of having associations with numerous trucking lines that they can place their graduates with, captives only refer to one company.
-The tradeoff is receiving free or less expensive training by surrendering the freedom to initially be a driver wherever you choose.
-Obviously contract training has the potential to reduce your income opportunities when starting out.
-But for many it may be the best way to receive affordable training.
-Just remember to ask if the Upland NE schools you are considering are independent or captive so that you can make an informed decision.
+Are they Independent or Captive ?
+It’s possible to get discounted or even free training from certain trucking schools if you enter into an agreement to drive for a particular carrier for a defined time period.
+This is what’s known as contract training, and the schools that provide it are called captives.
+So instead of maintaining associations with many different trucking lines that they can place their graduates with, captives only work with one company.
+The tradeoff is receiving less expensive or even free training by giving up the flexibility to initially work wherever you choose.
+Naturally contract training has the potential to restrict your income prospects when beginning your new career.
+But for many it may be the only way to obtain affordable training.
+Just make sure to find out if the Waco NE schools you are considering are independent or captive so that you can make an informed decision.

-Provide CDL Testing Onsite?
-There are a number of states that will allow third party CDL testing onsite of truck driver schools for its graduates.
-If onsite testing is permitted in Nebraska, find out if the schools you are reviewing are DMV certified to offer it.
-One benefit is that it is more accommodating than competing with graduates of competing schools for test times at Nebraska testing locations.
-It is moreover an indicator that the DMV regards the authorized schools to be of a higher quality.
+Provide Onsite CDL Testing?
+There are a number of states that will permit 3rd party CDL testing onsite of trucking schools for its grads.
+If onsite testing is permitted in Nebraska, find out if the schools you are looking at are DMV certified to provide it.
+One advantage is that it is more convenient than competing with graduates of other schools for test times at Nebraska testing centers.
+It is moreover an indication that the DMV believes the approved schools to be of a higher quality.

-Are the Class Times Convenient?
-As earlier mentioned, truck driver training is only about 1 to 2 months long.
-With such a brief term, it’s important that the Upland NE school you enroll in provides flexibility for both the curriculum and the scheduling of classes.
-For example, if you’re having a hard time learning a particular driving maneuver, then the instructor should be prepared to devote more time with you until you have it mastered.
-And if you’re still working while attending training, then the class scheduling needs to be flexible enough to fit in working hours or other obligations.
+Are the Classes Flexible?
+As earlier noted, truck driver training is only about 1 to 2 months in length.
+With such a short term, it’s important that the Waco NE school you choose provides flexibility for both the scheduling of classes and the curriculum.
+For example, if you’re having difficulty learning a particular driving maneuver, then the instructor should be willing to commit more time with you until you have it mastered.
+And if you’re still working while going to training, then the class scheduling must be flexible enough to accommodate working hours or other obligations.

-Is Job Placement Offered?
-Once you have obtained your commercial driver’s license after graduating from truck driving school, you will be keen to start your new profession.
-Confirm that the schools you are contemplating have job assistance programs.
-Ask what their job placement rate is and what average salary their graduates start at.
-Also, ask which local and national trucking firms their graduates are referred to for hiring.
-If a school has a poor job placement rate or not many Upland NE employers recruiting their graduates, it may be a sign to look elsewhere.
+Is Job Assistance Provided?
+As soon as you have received your CDL license after graduating from truck driving school, you will be eager to start your new profession.
+Verify that the schools you are looking at have job assistance programs.
+Find out what their job placement percentage is and what average salary their graduates start at.
+Also, find out which local and national trucking companies their graduates are placed with for employment.
+If a school has a lower job placement rate or few Waco NE employers hiring their grads, it may be a sign to search elsewhere.

-Is Financial Aid Given?
-Truck driving schools are comparable to colleges and other Upland NE area technical or vocational schools when it comes to loans and other forms of financial assistance being available.
-Find out if the schools you are reviewing have a financial assistance department, or at least someone who can help you get through the options and forms that need to be completed.
+Is Financial Assistance Provided?
+Truck driver schools are comparable to colleges and other Waco NE area technical or vocational schools when it comes to loans and other forms of financial assistance being offered.
+Find out if the schools you are evaluating have a financial assistance department, or at least someone who can help you understand the options and forms that must be submitted.

 Truck On in These Other Nebraska Locations

-• How To Get Class B License Hildreth NE
+• How To Get A Class A CDL License Oakdale NE

 •